 Ever been to Xinjiang?
 Ever heard of Xinjiang?
 If you answered ‘no’ to either of these questions, you’re not alone.

 It’s also off the beaten track as far as international tourism is concerned.
-Tourists – as well as English teachers – usually head to the better-known cities like Beijing, Shanghai and Guangzhou.
+Tourists – as well as English teachers – often stick to the better-known cities like Beijing and Shanghai.

 Josh Summers, a 31-year-old Texan man, moved to China with his wife in 2006 to teach English in Xinjiang.
 Almost 10 years later, they’re still there.

 Josh has been teaching English in Xinjiang for almost 10 years.

 I talked to Josh about his experiences in this far-flung and often misunderstood region.

 Josh, can you tell us about your experience teaching English in Xinjiang?